| Home | E-Submission | Sitemap | Editorial Office |

 References

-1. Ahmed M, Modic MT : Degenerative disease and infection : role of imaging.
-Edited by Benzel EC, Francis TB : In: Spine Surgery : Techniques, Complication Avoidance, and Management. ed 3.
+1. Ahmed M, Modic MT : Degenerative disease and infection : role of imaging in Benzel EC, Francis TB (eds) : Spine Surgery : Techniques, Complication Avoidance, and Management, ed 3.
 Philadelphia, PA : Elsevier/Saunders, 2012, pp1623-1646

 2. Bhagat S, Mathieson C, Jandhyala R, Johnston R : Spondylodiscitis (disc space infection) associated with negative microbiological tests : comparison of outcome of suspected disc space infections to documented non-tuberculous pyogenic discitis.
 Br J Neurosurg 2007, 21 : 473-477,